 Tom & Judy Ward established the Ward Family Prize in Public History for the CU Denver student doing the most to promote history among the public through educational activities, historic preservation, publications, tours and other efforts to establish a sense of place and appreciation of the past as a guide to the future.
-This year, the recipient was CU Denver History Department Alumni, Kayla Gabehart.
-After graduating from CU Denver's MA in History Program in 2016, Gabehart became the Associate Director of National History Day in Colorado.
-Kayla is pictured (left) with Tom Ward.
+This year, the recipient was CU Denver History Department Alumni, Shawn Snow.

 The Whiteside Prize

 Given in the name of beloved faculty emeritus James B. Whiteside, this $100 prize is given to the graduate student who writes the best essay in the course HIST 6013 Introduction to the Professional Study of History.
-Matthew Fulford, MA student, received this award for his historiographical essay on the Glorious Revolution.
+Noah Allyn, MA student, received this award for his historiographical essay on Chinese experiences in Denver.

 The Tryba Prize

 The David Owen Tryba Prize is an annual award for outstanding student achievement in Historic Preservation for a CU Denver student.
-The Tryba Family presented Jade Martin, MA student, with this year's distinction in Historic Preservation.
-Jade Martin earned her certificate in Historic Preservation this year and has spent the last year working on Dr. Justina Ford's 1890 Italianate home.
-Jade is pictured accepting her award.
+In addition to being our hosts for this year's award ceremony, the Tryba Family also presented Thomas James Trump, MA student, with this year's distinction in Historic Preservation.
+Thomas James (TJ) earned his certificate in Historic Preservation last year and has spent the last two years working for non-profit Historic Preservation firms through several internships and hours of volunteer work.

 The Viola Vestal Coulter Scholarships